 Brenna’s name means, “little one with raven tresses.”
 I have described her accordingly.
 In western literary history, heroines tend to be beautiful (and blonde), but I’ve decided to twist that concept a little by revealing two elements of Brenna’s beauty that cause trouble for her and function as a social critique.
 The first, is that being pretty creates a perception among many people that beauty is her only praiseworthy trait, and that she must be valued because she’s pretty.
 It’s true that many beautiful people (men as well as women) become self-absorbed and entitled in childhood and never grow out of that, yet I have known at least two very beautiful women in my life who rank among the kindest and gentlest people I’ve ever met.
 And like them, Brenna’s good character, her talent and intelligence are consistently glossed over as other people in the milieu evaluate her face and figure to the exclusion of everything else about her.
 Men tend to either project their lust, or fawn stupidly in a lame effort to please her.
 Women often simmer with envy and despise her without reason.
 In most cases, Brenna is not taken seriously.
 She’s frequently dismissed as Garrick’s plaything.

 Brenna is not a trope.
 I’d like readers and viewers of my renders to get over their silly, middle-school giggling and raising of eyebrows over the fact that she’s a busty woman.
 Many women who share her shape exist.
-I grew up with a mother, a sister and cousins who are all well-endowed, and likely for that reason, I find an hourglass shape quite beautiful.
-Yet I’m stunned watching people roll their eyes and snicker when they see a render of Brenna, her sister, Thea, or Bronwyn.
+I grew up with a mother, a sister and cousins who are all well-endowed, and likely for that reason, I find an hourglass shape attractive.
+There is no guile, repression, mental or moral deficiency in this, yet I’m stunned watching people roll their eyes and snicker when they see a render of Brenna, her sister, Thea, or Bronwyn.
 If I find that body shape appealing, why make a fuss about it?

 Curiously, however, once readers get to know Brenna in the stories, they will often tell me that they find it irritating that she is so widely derided by people in the milieu, just because she’s bosomy and Lithian.
 That’s my point.
 There is much more to her than her appearance, or her race.
 Depicting her this way shines a bright light on how we value women for what they look like, rather than their work ethic, intelligence, talent, skill and any other praiseworthy attributes they exhibit.
 Brenna serves as a vehicle to expose that particular hypocrisy.
 When you judge her, you’re proving that I’m right.